XAT- Xavier Aptitude Test 2026

 For VARC, candidates must focus on strengthening their English language skills, including grammar and comprehension.
 In DILR, they should practice interpreting data and sharpen their logical reasoning ability.
 QA assesses mathematical skills with a focus on fundamental concepts, so candidates should concentrate on basic mathematical functions, numbers, and their applications.

 Below are the outlined key topics for each section to help candidates get started with the preparation for MBA entrance exam, but one must also refer to the official syllabus for a detailed study plan.
-To know what to study for MBA entrance exam and get a comprehensive understanding of the syllabus along with the best book for MBA entrance exam and preparation tips, read the detailed points mentioned below.
+To know what to study for the MBA entrance exam and get a comprehensive understanding of the syllabus along with the best book for MBA entrance exam and preparation tips, read the detailed points mentioned below.
 They will provide candidates with a solid foundation for their MBA entrance preparation.

 The exact exam pattern for each MBA entrance exam is different.
 However, there are some basic elements that are common to every MBA entrance exam in India.